Pandemonium as tanker explosion rocks Anambra capital – The Sun Nigeria

 From Obinna Odogwu, Awka

-There was pandemonium at the ever busy UNIZIK Junction in Awka, Anambra State capital following a tanker explosion that rocked the area on Thursday.
+There was pandemonium at the ever busy UNIZIK Junction in Awka, Anambra State capital, following a tanker explosion that rocked the area yesterday.

-It was not exactly clear what caused the inferno which erupted around 1pm but the the men of the Anambra State Fire Service were able to extinguish it within a record time.
+It was not exactly clear what caused the inferno which erupted around 1pm, but the men of the Anambra State Fire Service were able to extinguish it within a record time.

 The fire consumed a car parked by the side of the fuel station, two motorcycles and an overhead water tank.